canish26/canish26/README.md

 - ⚡ Fun fact: **Hodophhile**

 # Hello Peeps! 👋
 My name is Anish Chintamaneni.
-I am a San Diego State University graduate student pursuing a Master's in Big Data Analytics.
+I am a recent graduate in MS Big Data Analytics from San Diego State University.
 I have 4 years of professional experience in Data Analysis, NLP, LLM, Database Administration, and management focusing on optimizing performance and scalability.
 Thank you for viewing my GitHub profile.

 ## About Me ✍
 - 🔭 I worked as an NLP Software Engineer for 2 years at Cisco Webex India.